There are many ways to earn income as a Christian blogger. Affiliate marketing is probably the most common way that newer bloggers get started with.

 **If you are looking for some great programs to join, be sure to check out our List of Affiliate Programs for Christian Bloggers.

-Review Posts – These are the most obvious ways to recommend products/services.
-Many Christian bloggers do book review posts which make it easy to insert an affiliate link for the book being reviewed.
+These are the most obvious ways to recommend products/services.
+Many Christian bloggers do book review posts which makes it easy to insert an affiliate link for the book being reviewed.
 Other reviews could include products or services that serve your audience.
-A great example of this would beNeed help with how to use affiliate links on your Christian blog?
-Here are 8 ways to write content that converts! #ChristianBloggingTips Click To Tweet

 - The Best Large Print Bibles for the Visually Impaired Christian